 - Claiming for patients that do not exist.

-- Falsifying pay role details to reduce levy liability.
+- Falsifying payroll details to reduce levy liability

 - Working for, or substantially for, cash to avoid both income tax liabilities and levy liabilities.

-- ACC ensures that there are processes and plans that deter, prevent, minimise and detect fraud and that these are relevant, robust and in keeping with ACC values and the Code of Claimants’ Rights.
+- we ensure that there are processes and plans that prevent, detect and respond to fraud risks and that these are relevant, robust and in keeping with ACC’s values and the Code of Claimants’ Rights

-- ACC will thoroughly investigate any fraudulent activity and take appropriate action against any person found to have carried out a fraud against it.
-This may include laying criminal charges in the Courts.
+- we’ll thoroughly investigate fraudulent activity and take appropriate action against any person found to have carried out a fraud against us.
+This may include laying criminal charges in the courts

-- ACC will seek full recovery from the person or persons responsible, for any loss arising from fraud carried out against it.
+- we may seek full recovery from the person or persons responsible, for any loss arising from fraud carried out against us.